VolodymyrRushchak/JavaLabs/README.md

 # JavaLabs

+Lab №2
+The task was to create class hierarchy for animals which lives in Antarctica.

-Lab #1
+Lab №3

-The task was to create a java record class, which encapsulates information about printers.
-Record must include 6 private fields, 1 static field, 3 different constructors, a static method, which return a value of the static field.
-This record class also has to include an overridden method toString()
+The task was to create a manager interface and a class which implements it.
+The manager must be able to filter a list of animals and return those who are carnivores and eat meat in amount not less than a given value.